leeeaaa/PneumoniaDetection/README.md

 ## Related Work
 Our work is based on a data set found on kaggle [2].
 The data set is used in a lot of algorithms found on kaggle.
+The Approaches are very different, often they use CNN as network.
 Another project was found from University of California San Diego [3].

 ## Dataset and Features